Browse listings of

 How to get there?

-From Gunnison, travel east about 8 miles to State Hwy 114.
-Go south about 21 miles and turn left at NN-14 Road.
+From Gunnison, travel east on Hwy 50 about 8 miles to State Hwy 114.
+Go south about 21 miles and turn south (right) at NN-14 Road.
 The easement to the creeks, across Coleman Ranches, is on the west and signed.
-Other access can be found by continuing south on NN-14 Road for about 2 miles to the KK-14 Road running west.
+Other access can be found by continuing south on NN-14 Road for about 1 mile to the KK-14 Road running west.
 Follow this and watch for access.
 There is some parking available, and signs are posted.
+There is also more access on Cochetopa Creek further south off road NN14 - turn west on Road 15GG

-Info on the State Wildlife Areas from the Division of Wildlife can be found by clicking here
+Info on the State Wildlife Areas from the Division of Parks and Wildlife can be found by clicking here

 Rules:

-Artificial flies or lures only.
+Fishing with artificial flies or lures only.
 All fish caught must be returned to the water immediately.
+No dogs, fires, or camping.

 Where to stay?

 You're pretty limited here.
-You can camp downstream in the Cochetopa Canyon, or stay in Gunnison.
+You can disperse camp on National Forest or BLM lands in the area, downstream in the Cochetopa Canyon, or stay in Gunnison.

 Flowing through ranch country